iosjulianne/Async-SwiftUI-Combine/Ch 3/NotesChapter3.md

 **Views** - the most basic components for building UIs in SwiftUI

-* To define the UI of your application, you create a lightweight description of your user interface, making use of SwiftUI’s built-in views.
+* Use SwiftUI's built-in views to create a lightweight description of your user interface
-* By doing so, you compose your own views, which you can then use in your app.
+* By doing so, you compose your own views, which you can then use in your app
 * Can also extract views into a Swift package for reuse
-* Swift Package Index - a search engine for packages that support the Swift Package Manager
+* *Swift Package Index* - a search engine for packages that support the Swift Package Manager
 * SwiftUI views are structs that need to conform to the View protocol.
-	* conformers need to implement a computed property named body that returns a single View:
+	* conformers need to implement a computed property named body that returns a single View
 	* By using container views, we can meet the View protocol’s requirement of returning a single View from the body computed property.

 *opaque type* - by returning the result of a view’s body as `some View`, the caller will only see a view and doesn’t get any insight into how this view is structured